 - Tight pacing, curated set pieces, narrative momentum

-If you want agency and systems-driven discovery, roam.
-If you want crafted intensity and memorable arcs, follow the path.
-Know your playstyle, choose confidently every time.
+Want agency and systems-driven discovery?
+Roam.
+Want crafted intensity and memorable arcs?
+Follow the path.
+Know your playstyle.
+Choose confidently every time.

-You came here to finally understand how sandbox vs linear gameplay shapes your experience — and now you can clearly see how each design impacts freedom, challenge, pacing, and long-term engagement.
+You came here to finally understand how sandbox vs linear gameplay shapes your experience, and now you can see exactly how each design impacts freedom, challenge, pacing, and long-term engagement.
+One gives you the world.
+The other guides you through it.
+Both work, it just depends what you’re after.

 Marketing & Strategy Lead